10 Key Qualities That Make a Good Real Estate Agent

 There’s a common misconception about what makes a real estate agent “good.”

-Many buyers and sellers think that a good realtor is someone who has a lot of sales in their area.
+Many buyers and sellers think that a good Realtor is someone who has a lot of experience.

 Because there are many experienced real estate agents who care more about making a commission than getting the best results for their clients.